Error Reference

 }

-Solution: Verify the resource ID exists and you have permission to access it.
+Solution: Verify the resource ID exists and belongs to the workspace in the URL.
+Soft-deleted resources also return 404.

 Search Query Error